15 Top-Rated Hiking Trails in Glacier National Park, MT

 Alongside permits, any overnight travelers will need to bring bear precautions, including bear spray and a rope to secure food at designated bear hangs.

 Official site: https://www.nps.gov/glac/planyourvisit/backcountry.htm

-A less-crowded alternative to the Highline Trail at Logan Pass, the Siyeh Pass Trail delivers with a similar caliber of stunning scenery.
-Hikers have the choice between starting at the Piegan Pass or Sunrift Gorge Trailhead, with both trailheads located a couple miles east of Logan Pass.
-The climb up to Siyeh Pass from the Piegan Trailhead involves less miles and climbing, though the 4.6 miles and 2,240 feet of elevation gain to the top is still a challenging endeavor.
+Hikers have the choice between starting at the Piegan Pass or Sunrift Gorge Trailhead, with both trailheads located a couple of miles east of Logan Pass.
+The climb up to Siyeh Pass from the Piegan Trailhead involves fewer miles and climbing, though the 4.6 miles and 2,240 feet of elevation gain to the top is still a challenging endeavor.

 Alongside an abundance of wildflowers and alpine meadows, the Siyeh Pass Trail traverses through the subliminal Preston Park area of Glacier.
 The trail officially ends at the saddle and pass of Mount Siyeh, where hikers can head back on the same 4.6 miles they came or descend the 5.5 miles to Sunrift Gorge.
-Like many trails in Glacier, bears are known to congregate along this popular trail.
+Alongside human hikers, bears are also known to congregate along this popular trail.

-For a less crowded place to hike in Glacier, any trail departing from the northwest Bowman Lake area of the park offers remote surroundings and equally stunning hikes.
+For a less crowded place to hike in Glacier, any trail departing from the northwest North Fork and Bowman Lake area of the park offers remote surroundings and equally stunning hikes.
 It's also a popular starting point for backcountry hiking.

 Near the Polebridge Ranger Station and departing from the Bowman Lake Campground, the trail along the western edge of Bowman Lake extends for seven rolling miles next to the water.
 With the water in sight the entire way, the best views of Bowman Lake come from the head and foot of the lake.